godambassador7-lab/sword-drill-final/SECURITY_FIXES.md

 The point economy has been hardened with **server-side validation** to prevent all major exploits.
 Points, streaks, and unlockables are now recomputed from trusted events rather than accepting client-sent values.

+**Latest Update (2025-12-03):**
+- Added **100-point cap per quiz** in recomputation to prevent old inflated values
+- Added **100-point cap on client-sent base points** to prevent new inflated submissions
+- Added logging to detect and report capped quizzes
+- All existing quiz history is automatically sanitized on next submission

 ---

 ## Vulnerabilities Fixed